Monitoring a Changing Environment

 Impacts of Arctic Oil Spills on Arctic Fish

 Scientists in our Newport, Oregon laboratory successfully raised Arctic and Saffron cod larvae to better understand how climate variability and loss of arctic sea ice could impact arctic food webs.
 In collaboration with the Northwest Fisheries Science Center, Alaska Fisheries Science Center scientists briefly exposed arctic cod larvae to very tiny droplets of North Slope crude oil for short periods of time.
 Delivery of minute doses of oil to the fish rearing tanks was made possible using a very sophisticated device developed in Norway by SINTEF, the largest independent research organization in Scandinavia (Stiftelsen for industriell og teknisk forskning).
 Scientists were successful in demonstrating morphological and physiological damage to larval fish hearts during the very first series of experiments.
-Experiments are continuing to better understand the full impact of oil exposure to early life history stages of arctic fishes.
+Experiments are continuing to better understand the full impact of oil exposure to early life history stages of arctic fish.

 Integrated Ecosystem Research Implemented

 The U.S. arctic ecosystems are the least studied of all the large marine ecosystems in the U.S. Exclusive Economic Zone.
 Alaska Fisheries Science Center researchers are collaborating with university, federal, and Alaska state partners in two arctic research programs: the Arctic Integrated Ecosystem Research Program, sponsored in part by the North Pacific Research Board and the U.S. Bureau of Ocean Energy Management and the Distributed Biological Observatory sponsored by NOAA’s Arctic Research Program.
-Surveys were carried out in 2017 in the northern Bering and Chukchi Seas, along the Chukchi Sea shelf Arctic basin to investigate distributions and abundance of phytoplankton, zooplankton, larval fish, small pelagic fishes, benthic fishes and invertebrates.
+Surveys were carried out in 2017 in the northern Bering and Chukchi Seas, along the Chukchi Sea shelf Arctic basin to investigate distributions and abundance of phytoplankton, zooplankton, larval fish, small pelagic fish, benthic fish and invertebrates.
 The ultimate goal is to advance our understanding of the physical, chemical, and biological processes that structure marine food webs in the northern Bering, Chukchi and Beaufort seas.
 During the Arctic Integrated Ecosystem Research Program, several upward looking fish echosounder moorings were also deployed to measure fish abundance and behavior over the winter in the northern Bering Sea and Chukchi Sea when the area is inaccessible to most research vessels.
 All of these efforts will help us learn more about the Arctic marine environment and better time our survey efforts to capture needed biological and ecological information.

 Our scientists also spent 56 days surveying the Gulf of Alaska to understand the impact of climate variability on ecosystem function and fish distribution and fitness (growth and survival).
 Targeted fish species include walleye pollock, Pacific cod, rockfish, sablefish, arrowtooth flounder, Pacific salmon, herring and capelin.